saltyorg/docs/docs/saltbox/support apps/postgres.md

 ## What is it?

-[Postgres](https://www.postgresql.org/){: target=_blank rel="noopener noreferrer" } Postgres Server is one of the most popular open source relational databases.
-It’s made by the original developers of MySQL and guaranteed to stay open source.
+[Postgres](https://www.postgresql.org/){: target=_blank rel="noopener noreferrer" } PostgreSQL, often simply "Postgres", is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards-compliance.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|